defactor-com/documentation/docs/engage/back-end-api/restfullApi/vesting.md

 ### `Create Schedule`

-Add a new batch schedule with vesting schedules and their beneficieries.
+Add a new batch schedule with vesting schedules and their beneficiaries.

 **HTTP Method**: POST